graphcommerce-org/graphcommerce/docs/content/getting-started/create.md

 Magento 2 API url, located at `http://<magento2-server>/graphql`.

 `IMAGE_DOMAINS=",media.graphcms.com"`
-Comma separated list of image domains.
+Comma-separated list of image domains.
 Add media.graphcms.com as default.

 `GRAPHCMS_URL=""`
 GraphCMS API url.
 Once logged in, copy it from Project Settings > Api Access > Content API

 `NEXT_PUBLIC_LOCALE_STORES='{"en": "en_US", "nl": "default"}'`
 List of routes and store_codes.
-In above example, adding url suffix /nl/ would result in the storeview 'default' being loaded.
+In the above example, adding URL suffix /nl/ would result in the storeview 'default' is loaded.
 GraphCommerce uses the browser language to determine which storeview to load.
-A url suffix will be added as a result, with the exception of the first option in the list.
+A URL suffix will be added as a result, with the exception of the first option in the list.

-> If need to fetch a list of availble store_codes, run `yarn dev` when you
+> If need to fetch a list of available store_codes, run `yarn dev` when you
 > entered your `MAGENTO_ENDPOINT`.
 The app won't build, but the GraphQL explorer
 > will start at `http://localhost:3000/api/graphql`.
 Enter the following query:
 >